Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Consistency

-Finally, we assume that $\pi$ assigns positive prior probability to the intersection of $\So(\beta,L)$ with any rectangle set of the form
+Finally, we assume that $\pi$ assigns positive prior probability to the intersection of $\So(\beta,L)$ with any rectangle set of the form $(a_{d},b_{d})\times\{k\}\times\prod_{j=1}^{k}(a_{\theta _{j}},b_{\theta_{j}})$.

-Alternatively, one could assume that the support of $\pi$ is included in a set of the form $\{(d,k,\theta)\in\mathcal{T}:\,\sum_{j=0}^{k}|\theta_{j}|j^{\rho}\leq L\}$.
-However Sobolev sets are more natural when dealing with rates of convergence, see Section \ref{sec:fexp:rate}, and are often considered in the non parametric literature, so we restrict our attention to these sets.
+Alternatively, one could assume that the support of $\pi$ is included in a set of the form $\{(d,k,\theta)\in\mathcal{T}\dvtx\sum _{j=0}^{k}|\theta_{j}|j^{\rho}\leq L\}$.
+However, Sobolev sets are more natural when dealing with rates of convergence (see Section~\ref{secfexprate}), and are often considered in the nonparametric literature, so we restrict our attention to these sets.

-In the same spirit, we assume that the true spectral density admits a FEXP representation associated to an infinite Fourier series,
+In the same spirit, we assume that the true spectral density admits a~FEXP representation associated to an infinite Fourier series,